 We aim to involve as many volunteers as possible that want to learn about farm animals, nature conservation and the local natural environment.
 We are not an animal rescue centre but aim to rear farm animals for food production albeit on a small scale.

 We endeavour to keep rare breeds of farm animals in as good conditions as possible e.g. free-range pigs and poultry.
 The animals are rotated around the paddocks to prevent overgrazing and reduce health problems.
-Likewise we only allow limited feeding of the poultry with corn for sale from the table outside the cafe, other than that please do NOT feed the animals.
+Likewise we only allow limited feeding of the poultry with wheat; food for the goats is also for sale, other than that please do NOT feed the animals.
+ALWAYS wash your hands after feeding the animals.

 PLEASE NOTE: The urban farm is NOT and has never been an animal rescue centre or a dumping ground for unwanted pets.
 Whilst we sympathise with the plight of any lost, mistreated or ‘surplus to requirements’ animal, we do not have the spare space to house lost or unwanted animals or the facilities to treat injured ones.
 We ask everyone to bear this in mind.
 Thank you.